karllhughes/learn/_posts/2021-04-26-developer-marketing.md

 Of course, good video content can be even more expensive to produce and distribute.
 Any developer can tell you that sharing a few snippets of code is much different than sharing a live coding session on YouTube.

-That said, this format is getting more popular because in-person events are essentially on hold for the next few months.
+That said, this format is getting more popular.
+This is an evergreen form of marketing for developers that pays in spades as your business grows.

 ### Community-driven Marketing